iliarafa/Credit_Risk_Analysis/README.md

 Therefore, we will employ different techniques to train and evaluate models with unbalanced classes and conclude which if any model can be used to predict credit risk.

 # Results
-# Accuracy Precision and Recall Scores
+# Accuracy, Precision and Recall Scores
 ## NaiveRandomOversampling

 <img src="Resources/images/naive_random_os.png" width="722" height="123" /><br><br>